 When you organize your days, as a freelancer you have to be intentional about scheduling self-care or it’s easy to get lost in work.
-You can gain from taking time away that we don’t think to take.
-Try to stay cognizant of including time in your schedule to recharge your batteries.
+You can gain from taking time away that you don’t think to take.
+Try to stay cognizant of including time in your schedule to recharge your physical and mental health batteries.
 We all are human, and we all need rest.

 4. Create Mini Deadline:

 Freelancers can divide their big projects into small tasks with their deadlines.
 This makes it better to ensure that the project finishes on time.
 This eliminates the stress of having to rush to meet deadlines.
 Even if your clients don’t set the deadline, make it yourself.
 This pressure of giving yourself a self-imposed deadline helps you to focus more on your work.

 5. Say No to Multitasking:

 Multitasking doesn’t make you more time-efficient.
 According to the survey, the mental switching that multitasking requires can consume up to 40% of your productive time.
 There’re higher chances of error since you’re not able to focus.
 You have screen time to choose the important task first and when you’re tired you can tackle repetitive tasks that do not require much power to do.

 You can work with rhythm by being productive for 90 minutes, and then take a break for 20-30 minutes.
 Spend these breaks by starching, hydrating, and giving your body and eyes some rest.
 You can also have a short walk outside just for a change of scenery.